-Vaping—the activity whereby you repeatedly inhale a nicotine-laced aerosol—is big business.
-And as one would expect, there’s an online publication which promotes the interests of the vaping industry, the Vaping Post.
+Vaping – the activity whereby you repeatedly inhale a nicotine-laced aerosol – is big business.
+And as one would expect, there’s an online publication that promotes the interests of the vaping industry, Vaping Post.
 In a recent edition I came across the headline, ‘Asia-Pacific Groups Create Petition Urging WHO to End Lies About Vaping.’

 Well, there’s a challenge!

-This is put out by the Coalition of Asia-Pacific Tobacco Harm Reduction Advocates to counteract the WHO which ‘continues to insist that safer nicotine products, such as vapes or e-cigarettes, are as harmful and dangerous as combustible tobacco and should be banned or heavily restricted.’
-Therefore, we are told, the Coalition is pleading with the WHO to ‘Stop lying to us and only provide guidance based on sound scientific facts, methodologies and principles.’
+This is put out by the Coalition of Asia-Pacific Tobacco Harm Reduction Advocates to counteract WHO which, they say, ‘continues to insist that safer nicotine products, such as vapes or e-cigarettes, are as harmful and dangerous as combustible tobacco and should be banned or heavily restricted.’
+Therefore, we’re told that the Coalition is pleading with WHO to ‘Stop lying to us and only provide guidance based on sound scientific facts, methodologies and principles.’

 Actually, the report’s conclusion is rather more modest: ‘Alternative nicotine delivery devices, such as nicotine vaping products, could play a crucial role in reducing the enormous health burden caused by cigarette smoking.’
 (Emphasis added.)